mrucker/kpirl-kla/README.md

 1. a memory efficient version (`_mem`) that runs slower but only loads features into memory as needed
 2. a compute efficient version (`_spd`) that runs faster but loads all features into memory upfront

+Additionally, a high-level interface is defined for both IRL and RL in order to seamlessly benchmark all algorithms.
+This high-level definition can be found in the respective `/algorithms/inverse reinforcement learning/interface.md` and `/algorithms/reinforcement learning/interface.md` files.

 ## Algorithm Methods